 4A-3d.
-Applicant Experience in Ensuring DV Survivor Safety for Applicants Req and Joint TH and PH-RRH Component DV Bonus Projects. uesting New PH-RRH NOFO Section I.B.3.I.(1)(d) Describe in the field below examples of how the project applicant ensure confidentiality of DV survivors experiencing homelessness by: d the safety and taking steps to ensure privacy/confidentiality during the intake and interv potential coercion of survivors; iew process to minimize 2. making determinations and placements into safe housing; 3. keeping information and locations confidential; 4. training staff on safety and confidentially policies and practices; and 5. taking security measures for units (congregate or scattered site), that su safety and location confidentiality. pport survivors' physical
+Applicant Experience in Ensuring DV Survivor Safety for Applicants Requesting New PH-RRH and Joint TH and PH-RRH Component DV Bonus Projects.
+NOFO Section I.B.3.I.(1)(d) Describe in the field below examples of how the project applicant ensured the safety and confidentiality of DV survivors experiencing homelessness by: taking steps to ensure privacy/confidentiality during the intake and interview process to minimize potential coercion of survivors; making determinations and placements into safe housing; keeping information and locations confidential; 4. training staff on safety and confidentially policies and practices; and taking security measures for units (congregate or scattered site), that support survivors' physical safety and location confidentiality.

-1) LSS CHOICES takes steps to ensure privacy/confidentiality during the intake and interview process to minimize potential coercion of survivors.
+- 1) LSS CHOICES takes steps to ensure privacy/confidentiality during the intake and interview process to minimize potential coercion of survivors.
 This process includes client-focused safety planning and appropriate privacy protocols from the initial contact and throughout provision of services, including days spent in emergency shelter and transitions to permanent housing programs.
 All client data is secured, and only approved personnel can access the secure database.

 2) In making determinations and placements into safe housing, all information is kept confidential using Social Solutions-Apricot, a secure HMIS-comparable database designed to produce real-time data using an SSL Certificate to protect the integrity and confidentiality of all data.
 In addition, no information is released regarding a client's use of services without informed written consent or as required by law.
-Clients' participation in DV survivor programs is voluntary, not mandatory.

-3) LSS CHOICES keeps client information and locations confidential.
+Clients' participation in DV survivor programs is voluntary, not mandatory. - 3) LSS CHOICES keeps client information and locations confidential.
 The address of the DV shelter and Transitional Housing locations is not disclosed or published.
-LSS CHOICES hires attorneys at Bailey Cavalieri, a local firm, to respond to subpoenas to prevent record disclosure.

-4) LSS CHOICES provides mandatory quarterly staff development and annual training on safety and confidentiality policies and practices.
-Staff are trained to never engage in or promote activities that compromise victim safety to include practices that exclude victims from receiving safe shelter, advocacy services, counseling, and other assistance based on their actual or perceived age, immigration status, race, religion, sexual orientation, sex, gender identity, mental health condition, physical health condition, criminal record, work in the sex industry, or age and/or gender of their children.

-5) LSS CHOICES provides security systems and cameras that notify households and emergency responders of pending or potential harm, alarms and door stops that prevented home intrusions in a few cases.
+LSS CHOICES hires attorneys at Bailey Cavalieri, a local firm, to respond to subpoenas to prevent record disclosure. - 4) LSS CHOICES provides mandatory quarterly staff development and annual training on safety and confidentiality policies and practices.
+Staff are trained to never engage in or promote activities that compromise victim safety to include practices that exclude victims from receiving safe shelter, advocacy services, counseling, and other assistance based on their actual or perceived age, immigration status, race, religion, sexual orientation, sex, gender identity, mental health condition, physical health condition, criminal record, work in the sex industry, or age and/or gender of their children. - 5) LSS CHOICES provides security systems and cameras that notify households and emergency responders of pending or potential harm, alarms and door stops that prevented home intrusions in a few cases.
 Participants are especially grateful for the training and electronic resources provided by LSS CHOICES to check for tracking devices on their vehicles and cell phones.
 When there are custody orders/visitations, CHOICES works with the courts to advocate on behalf of clients for safe exchanges at a police or fire station, with the schools and doctors to not release addresses or Safe at Home to get a PO Box so their address isn't public.